mikefromd/Vocoder/README.md

 At the end, do not forget to `Export` your audio clip, either in the .WAV or the .MP3 format.

+**REMINDER** Do not forget to extract the zipped repository file you download from GitHub.
+Single file patches may still work, but patches containing several patches and the drag and drop of media files will not work on Windows machines!
+Furthermore, you need to copy the complete folder after extraction to your Desktop so that the patches are working properly!

 ### 2. Launch the patch 240226_VocoderBEAP1.maxpat

 As in previous sessions, download the repository with all contents on your computer, if required extract its files.
 Then find